 If you want to find out more about my Resilience Workshops or work with me on one of my programmes.
 Then you should call me today on 07984 493 798

 Resilience in your children.
 How do our values and beliefs build resilience?

 The word discipline has a history of being something to avoid but being disciplined is vital.
 When we have a disciplined character it can help our self-respect so that our confidence grows.
 This self-respect grows out of the ability to set standards of behaviour.
 Building self-respect is important.
 It means it is more likely children feel valued and will treat others that way.

-Self-respect and resilience create a strong sense of being someone in life, which means they are less likely to be bullied or be a bully.
+Self-respect and resilience create a strong sense of being someone in life.
+This means they are far less likely to be bullied or, indeed, to be a bully themselves.
 This self-respect comes from upbringing, peers and how the young person feels about themselves.

 The Clarity and momentum programme sets out the journey for your child to take.
 The coping strategies and accountability to change will instil strong values and beliefs.

 Learn Resilience.
 Help your children to become more resilient.

 The programmes that are right for your children will build their confidence, respect for others so that their resilience shines.

 Our Breakthrough and progress with life’s challenges programme guarantee an increase in self-confidence and wellbeing.
 This programme looks at improving social skills that are important for building blocks for resilience.

 The programme will also help your child develop positive outlooks on relationships at school and home so that they feel part of society.
 There is nothing better for a child than to feel comfortable with who they are and feel able to cope with the things that modern life throws at them.